Insider Intel for Columbia Business School Applicants

 Columbia Business School applicants

 Is Columbia Business School on your shortlist of target MBA programs?
-Then you won’t want to miss this conversation with a CBS insider.
-Today, we’re excited to share a Q&A with Ally, our newest SBC MBA admissions consultant.
-Ally brings six years of admissions experience to the SBC team, most recently as an Assistant Director of Admission for the full-time MBA program at CBS.
+Then, you won’t want to miss this conversation with a CBS insider.
+Today, we’re sharing a Q&A with SBC admissions consultant Ally, who brings six years of admissions experience to the team—most recently as an Assistant Director of Admission for the full-time MBA program at Columbia.

-During her time at Columbia, Ally reviewed applications, planned recruitment events, and interviewed candidates for both the full-time MBA program and the Executive MBA program.
+During her time at Columbia, Ally reviewed applications, planned recruitment events, and interviewed candidates for the full-time and Executive MBA programs.
 Ally also managed the class visit program at Columbia and worked to ensure prospective students had a meaningful, engaging, and fun experience.

 Columbia Business School applicantsThese events allowed her to observe an abundance of prospective CBS students.
-More importantly, she knows what it takes for Columbia applicants to get admitted into this prestigious full-time MBA program.
+More importantly, she knows what Columbia applicants need to get admitted into this prestigious full-time MBA program.

-We’ve asked Ally for her insights into pursuing an MBA in a moment of crisis.
-Also, we wanted to find out what advice she would offer to Columbia Business School applicants in particular.
-Here’s what Ally had to say.
+We’ve asked Ally what advice she would offer to Columbia Business School applicants in particular.
+Here’s what she had to say.

 What are the most common reasons why MBA applicants apply to CBS?